 As a result, it is possible to create a system, which would be able taking into account pri- mary input data and its own past output data produce new adapted output data corresponding to ever-changing environment.
 Thus, having a system which is able to serve decisions, which were not available or known before, we can call this system intelligent.
 As a result, we could tell that we had an Artificial Intelligence — AI.
 According to European Parliament, Artificial Intelligence refer to systems that display intelligent behavior by analyzing their environment and taking action with some degree of autonomy in order to achieve specific goals.
 AI is typically defined as the ability of a machine to perform cognitive functions we associate with human minds, such as perceiving, reasoning, learning, and problem-solving.
 Examples of technolo- gies that enable AI to solve business problems are robotics and autonomous vehicles, computer vision, language, virtual agents, and machine learning.

-Artificial Intelligence in Operational bank activity
+Modern Approach to Operational bank activity

 Nowadays, banks are equipped with modern information and communication technolo- gies.
 At the same time mentioned technologies, including Fin-Tech software, have significant impact over existing financial institutions.
 By surpassing operational limitations, those tech- nologies become the main factor of transformation of both in a case of single bank, and in a